 I think the upside of our approach outweighs the downside, by far — but like all decisions, this isn’t free from disadvantages.

 The first disadvantage is that unsophisticated/low-tech users have a steeper learning curve.
-Domino gives you flexibility to do anything you want by writing code; but that means there aren’t wizards and simplified UIs to control complex functions.
+Domino gives you the flexibility to do anything you want by writing code, but that means there aren’t wizards and simplified UIs to control complex functions.
 As a result, Domino is not a platform that “automates the process of data science” or lets non-technical users build rich visualizations.
 Said differently, Domino is more like a power saw than like safety scissors.
 We’re fine with that — for now — but it is worth calling out, explicitly.

 The second disadvantage is that we have to tolerate the warts that come with the third-party tools that exist.
 To be sure, if we set out to build a new interactive analytics notebook from scratch, we could imagine dozens of ways it would be better than IPython Notebook.
 But at the same time, we don’t want the perfect to be the enemy of the good — especially when the good already exists, and the perfect would take years to create.